 Every year my partner regales me with the positive qualities of innumerable wargames.
 I am a loving and supportive wife, so I do my best to listen and take in what I can, with full knowledge that I will be the one playing wargames with him until the world gets back to some semblance of normal.
-So, some games get turned down from his huge sparkling lists for various reasons; replayability, solitaire compatibility, the horrendous scale of the campaign and time investment, to name but a few of the factors that can mark them down.
+So, some games get turned down from his huge sparkling lists for various reasons; replayability, solitaire compatibility, and the horrendous scale of the campaign and time investment for some games are but a few of the factors that can mark them down.

-These games are small enough, and in terms of wargames, cheap enough, that if you wanted to give your partner an awkwardly rectangular stocking this year, I can highly recommend these.
+These games are small enough and, in terms of wargames, cheap enough, that if you wanted to give your partner an awkwardly rectangular stocking this year, I can highly recommend them.

 13 Minutes: the Cuban Missile Crisis, 1962